briHalterman/admin-dashboard/README.md

 - [x] Nest elements of the sidebar
 - [x] Use more grids to lay out the navigation and branding sections
 - [x] Nest elements of the header
-- [ ] Use more grids to lay out the search bar, user info and buttons
+- [x] Use more grids to lay out the search bar, user info and buttons
 - [ ] Nest elements of the main content
 - [ ] Use more grids to lay out the projects, announcements and trending items
 - [ ] Fill out some dummy content and placeholder images to position all of the grid items

 ### Step 4: Complete
-- [ ] Gather assets
+- [ ] Add SVGs
 - [ ] Either recreate the dashboard example above or style own design
 - [ ] Push to GitHub & Publish